 2. Tap the Map Features button in the toolbar to access the Map Layers page

-4. Return to the map view
+4. Return to the map view.

-5. Tap the Add Placemark button to create a new placemark
+5. Tap the Add Placemark button.

-9. Enter the following attribute values (if necessary, tap the back arrow to return to the Add Placemark screen from the Edit Attribute Value screen):
+8. Enter the following attribute values (if necessary, tap the back arrow to return to the Add Placemark screen from the Edit Attribute Value screen):

 - Name: Shell